5/3/1 Wendler: The Complete Program Guide

 Recovery

-The percentages are always calculated from your Training Max — not your true 1RM.
-That distinction is what makes the program work.
+The percentages are always calculated from your Training Max, not your true 1RM.
+That buffer is the central operating rule of the program.

-• You have room to push the AMRAP sets
+• room to push PR sets when the day is good,

-Example: If your true squat 1RM is 150 kg, your Training Max at 90% would be 135 kg.
-All percentages in the program are based on 135, not 150.
+Example: If your true squat 1RM is 140 kg, your Training Max at 90% would be 126 kg.
+Every percentage in the program is then based on 126, not 140.

 The Deload Week